Meharab/meharab.github.io/README.md

+# Metaverse Slayer Game (GameFi) DApp - [view](https://metaverse-slayer-game.vercel.app/)
+This dapp is a representation of a gaming finance (Defi) system on blockchain.
+In this game the NFT character's HP level change according to the useage of the players.
+So, the value of the characters depends on how the HP level the character have after playing.

+### Tech Stack:
+Solidity, OpenZeppelin, Hardhat, Next.js, Ether.js, JS, React.js, Quicknode, metamask etc.

+### Features:
+* Users have to mint a ERC721 character to play the game.
+* Users can attack the boss.
+* Users can be missed or hit.
+* Users hit will cost HP of the boss.
+* The boos also hit back which will cost user's HP.
+* Users can see Their NFT character on free marketplace.
+* Users can transfer/buy/sell their character.

 # Decentralized Exchange (DEX) DApp - [view](https://dex-meharab.vercel.app/)
 This dapp is a representation of a decentralized finance (Defi) system on blockchain.
 There is no central authorization in this market.
 So, everything that happens here is in pre written codes on